-We are a maintained primary school and admit pupils from age 4 to 11.
+We are a maintained Primary School and admit pupils from age 4 to 11.

 We have an inclusive ethos.
-This means we provide for pupils with all types of special educational needs.
-If you want a place for a child who has a statement or Education Health and Care Plan, contact your Assessment and Planning Officer at East Sussex County Council.
+This means we provide for children with all types of special educational needs.
+If you want a place for a child who has a statement or Education Health and Care plan, contact your Assessment and Planning Officer at East Sussex County Council.
 If you want a place for any other child with special educational needs, you should apply as normal and your application will be considered in the same way as applications from children without special educational needs.

-- Western Road Community Primary School admissions policy can be found on our website - school admissions East Sussex.gov.uk - contact Information for Families for admissions advice 0345 60 80 192
+- Western Rd C.P.
+School admissions policy can be found on our website - school admissions East Sussex.gov.uk - contact Information for Families for admissions advice 0345 60 80 192